RecipeTips.Com Home cooking tips & advice | Knowledge | How to Prepare Chili Ingredients

 The clove can now be cooked whole, or it can be sliced, chopped, minced, or smashed.

-The intensity of flavor of fresh garlic depends upon how the garlic is prepared, for example:
+The flavor intensity of fresh garlic depends upon how the garlic is prepared.

 Mild Flavor Sliced Clove